Mastering the Hidden Curriculum (MHC)

 GSProud: The GSProud campaign was started by our student board several years ago to allow students publicly and proudly self-identify as first-generation or low-income.
 The narratives highlight how incredible these students are and their achievements at, or after Georgetown.
 This week also includes workshops and discussions on how to make Georgetown more class-inclusive, art shares, community dinners, and more.

-First Generation Faculty & Staff Initiative: The First Generation Faculty & Staff Initiative is a network comprised of faculty and staff who self-identify as first generation college graduates or are allies of first generation college students.
+First Generation Faculty & Staff Initiative: The First Generation Faculty & Staff Initiative was a network comprised of faculty and staff who self-identify as first generation college graduates or are allies of first generation college students.
 We define “first generation” to mean “neither parent graduated from a traditional four-year college.”
-The initiative’s objectives are 1) to identify first generation faculty and staff, as well as allies who support first generation students, on Georgetown’s campus; 2) to build upon the university’s existing efforts to cultivate a vibrant first generation support-network for undergraduates from various disciplines and backgrounds; 3) to bridge the gap and expose students to a support system among faculty and staff, thereby equipping students with social capital and insight into diverse academic fields.
-We envision that faculty and staff members will share their personal journeys and support students who also self-identify as first generation—with the ultimate goal of validating the experiences of this unique and important population of Hoyas.
-Want to learn more?
-Read on about this initiative from the Office of the Provost (link opens in a new tab).
+The initiative’s objectives were 1) to identify first generation faculty and staff, as well as allies who support first generation students, on Georgetown’s campus; 2) to build upon the university’s existing efforts to cultivate a vibrant first generation support-network for undergraduates from various disciplines and backgrounds; 3) to bridge the gap and expose students to a support system among faculty and staff, thereby equipping students with social capital and insight into diverse academic fields.